josephsl/addonUpdater/readme.md

 * Update add-ons in the background (Windows 10 and later and update notification is set to toast): if checked, Add-on Updater will apply updates in the background.
 A toast will appear informing you that add-on updates are being downloaded and installed, followed by another message announcing update results.
 Same limitations as add-on update notification setting and toast must be selected from the above option in order for background updates to work.
 * Do not update add-ons: you can choose add-ons that should not be updated.
 * Prefer development releases: any add-ons checked in this list will receive development (prerelease) releases.
 * Add-on update source: you can choose where to get updates from.
-Currently Add-on Updater supports downloading updates from community add-ons website and Spanish community add-ons catalog.
-A confirmation message will be shown after changing update source.
+Currently Add-on Updater supports downloading updates from the sources listed below.
+A confirmation message will be shown after changing update source

+The available add-on update sources are:

+* Community add-ons website (default)
+* Spanish community add-ons catalog
+* Catalogs maintained by NVDA communities in China and Taiwan

+## Version 22.10

+* Added catalogs from NVDA communities in China and Taiwan as add-on update sources (by Woody Tseng).

 ## Version 22.09